 A number can be written in scientific notation

-How to Convert a Number to Scientific Notation
+How to Convert a Number Less Than 1 to Scientific Notation

-Converting a number to scientific notation is easy.
+Converting a number less than 1 to scientific notation is easy.

-Place a decimal point to the right of the first digit of the number.
-In our example, the first digit of 123,000 is 1:
+Place a new decimal point to the right of the first non-0 digit of the number.
+In our example, the first non-0 digit of 0.00123 is 1:

-Ignore the 0s after the last non-0 digit.
+Ignore the 0s before the first non-0 digit.

 will appear in the answer.

-Count how many digits there are after the first digit.
-(Don't ignore the 0s after the last non-0 digit this time).
+Count how many digits there are between the old and the new decimal point.
+(Don't ignore the 0s before the first non-0 digit this time).

-We have converted the number to scientific notation:
+We have converted the number less than 1 to scientific notation:

-The slider below gives a real example of converting a number to scientific notation.
+The slider below gives a real example of converting a number less than 1 to scientific notation.

 An Intuitive Method for Converting a Number to Scientific Notation